rubyruins/reddit-threads-influencer/README.md

 where <name> is the name of the environment.

-When you open the Jupyter notebook, you should be able to select the environment.
+When you open the Jupyter notebook, you should be able to select the environment for that notebook.
+After that, simply run all cells to execute the code.

 ### Removing the environment